alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 </p>
 <br>

 The beginning and end of a sample output can be seen below.
-This method was much more efficient, as 500 timestamps were recorded in only ____ seconds.
-Therefore, the effective data transfer rate using this method was found to be ___ values per second on average.
+This method was much more efficient, as 500 timestamps were recorded in only 15142 microseconds or 0.0151 seconds.
+Therefore, the effective data transfer rate using this method was found to be 33,000 values per second on average.

 ADD SAMPLE OUTPUT PIC